orbit-online/upkg/README.md

 ## upkg.json

-The upkg.json has no version, package name, or description.
+The upkg.json has no package name or description.
-There are 3 optional config keys in total:
+There are 3 config keys you can specify (none are mandatory).

 ### dependencies